Helping Students Take Ownership of their Learning

 Academic advisors also helps students prepare their portfolios, set up open house presentations, and get ready for their student-led conferences.
 All three of these activities provide students with the opportunity to demonstrate what they are learning and articulate what inspires them.
 Students select what work they want to show off in their portfolio.
 They create their presentations and choose what topics they want to cover in their conference.
 The academic advisor helps each student find their voice and encourages them to focus on their passions and interests.

 They also help students reflect on their academic achievement at these moments, celebrating their successes and learning from their mistakes.
-Lillian, a ninth grader, says of her portfolio, “In seventh grade, my portfolio was awful.
+Lillian, an AMS graduate, says of her portfolio, “In seventh grade, my portfolio was awful.
 I only wanted to put in my final drafts.
 I wanted it to be perfect.
-But now, I include a lot of unfinished projects to show how my progress has improved.”
+But by ninth grade, I include a lot of unfinished projects to show how my progress has improved.”

 While the academic advisor is doing all this, they are helping the student make connections to the bigger world.
 Sometimes a topic in class can feel isolated to the experiment or project they are completing.
 It is not uncommon for a student to ask, “When am I ever going to need this?”
 The academic advisor helps students see how their classes are relevant and how they might serve the student in their future goals.